nodeset-org/hyperdrive/specs/config.md

 A **Section** adheres to an individual section of the configuration (a grouping of parameters and subsections).
 It should have the following properties:

 - `name` ([Identifier](./types.md#identifier), required): a human-readable name for the section.

+- `description` ([Dynamic string](./types.md#dynamic-properties) - [Description](./types.md#description), required): the human-readable description of the section.
+This will correspond to the value of the description box when the individual property is being configured in Hyperdrive's interactive configurator.
+It can be a string with any characters.

 - `parameters` ([Metadata Parameter\[\]](#parameters), required): an array of metadata for individual settings that will ultimately be treated as key-value pair entries when the configuration is [instantiated](#instances).

 - `sections` ([Metadata Section\[\]](#section), required): an array of groups of parameters used purely for organizational purposes.
 They can also have their own section children underneath them.

+- `disabled` ([Dynamic bool](./types.md#dynamic-properties), optional): indicates whether this section should remain visible, but not interactive ("grayed out") in the configurator UI.
+If this is true, we suggest updating the description to indicate *why* it's disabled for the user's own knowledge.

+- `hidden` ([Dynamic bool](./types.md#dynamic-properties), optional): prevents the section from appearing in the configurator UI at all.
+This is helpful if you have parameters or internal system settings that need to be changed depending on various other configuration settings, but should not be user-accessible.

 ### Parameters